cgnicholls/cgnicholls.github.io/_posts/2016-08-20-reinforcement-learning.markdown

 That's the basic idea, and you can see the full implementation using OpenAI Gym [here](https://github.com/cgnicholls/reinforcement-learning/blob/master/cartpole/crossentropy.py).

-As with a lot of machine learning methods, there are several hyperparameters that can be tuned to give better performance.
-It turns out that one of the import ones for this method is the initial variance for the Gaussian distributions.
+As with a lot of machine learning methods, there are several hyperparameters to be tuned to give better performance.
+It turns out that one of the important ones for this method is the initial variance for the Gaussian distributions.
 A larger variance allows for the sampled $\theta \in \RR^4$ to have larger magnitude, which means $x \theta^\tr$ has larger magnitude.
-This means that $\sigma(x \theta^\tr)$ is closer to either 0 or 1, and so the net effect is for the policy to have lower variance, and be closer to a deterministic policy.
+This means that $\sigma(x
+\theta^\tr)$ is closer to either 0 or 1, and so the net effect is for the policy to have lower variance, and be closer to a deterministic policy.

 This has a large effect on performance, to the extent that if you set the initial variance less than 1, then it won't learn very well, while if you set it